Jacob R. Day: Downtown revitalization

 As mayor of Salisbury, one of Day's biggest objectives was revitalizing the downtown area of the city, saying in November 2015 that he hoped Salisbury would one day be able to compete with other small cities in Maryland such as Frederick.
-His administration focused heavily on reshaping the city's streets, undertaking projects including the revitalization of the city's Main Street, Fitzwater Street, the Downtown Plaza, and the Riverwalk.
-Much of this was in preparation for the National Folk Festival, which the city hosted annually from 2019 to 2022, and beginning in 2023 the Maryland Folk Festival.
+His administration focused heavily on reshaping the city's streets, undertaking projects including the revitalization of the city's Main Street, Fitzwater Street, the Downtown Plaza, the Riverwalk, and Unity Square.
+Some of this was in preparation for the National Folk Festival, which the city hosted annually from 2019 to 2022, and beginning in 2023 the Maryland Folk Festival.

 Day's administration also oversaw the launch of the "Housing First" policy in 2017, which places homeless residents in houses or apartments.
-Salisbury was the first small city in the United States to adopt a Housing First program, which was previously adopted in larger cities including New York City, Los Angeles, and Washington, D.C..
+Salisbury was the first small city in the United States to adopt a Housing First program, which was previously adopted in larger cities including New York City, Los Angeles, and Washington, D.C.
 In September 2021, Day announced the "Here is Home" initiative to build a tiny home village to house the homeless.

 In March 2017, in an effort to keep Salisbury University graduates in the city, Day collaborated with SU President Janet Dudley-Eshbach to launch the Buy a Home, Build a Business program, which offered $5,000 of downpayment, legal guidance, business development advice, and closing cost assistance to graduates looking to start a business in Salisbury.

 In February 2018, Day announced a partnership between Salisbury, Salisbury University, and Spin for a dockless bike sharing program.

 In March 2019, Day adopted the Vision Zero policy, which sought to eliminate all pedestrian deaths and serious injuries caused by vehicles by January 2030.
 As of November 2022, injury accidents have fallen 19 percent and all categories of accidents have declined since the policy's adoption.

 In June 2021, Day announced a collaboration between Salisbury and Bird, which debuted rentable electric scooters in the city, replacing the previous Spin bikes.

 COVID-19 pandemic response

 In March 2020, Day declared a state of emergency for the COVID-19 pandemic in Salisbury.
 In April, he implemented occupancy limits in retailers and commercial facilities to limit the spread of the COVID-19 virus, as well as social distancing protocols, and worked with Annapolis mayor Gavin Buckley to support the #MayorsWithMasks initiative, which promoted the use of face coverings while outdoors.
-In May, he announced a number of measures to protect small business and renters from the affects of the pandemic.
+In May, he announced a number of measures to protect small business and renters from the effects of the pandemic.
 These included a ban on rent increases under a state of emergency. an allotment of over $100,000 for those whose wages have been affected by the pandemic, and donating 5,000 masks to those living in low-income neighborhoods.